S. A. MOORE

 address.

-a = b - Places a single machine word from the expression b to the location
+a = b - Places a single machine word from the expression b to the

 given by address a.